Facing an interview is something that you cannot avoid for getting any job in the corporate world.

 A financial professional who has expertise in evaluating the creditworthiness of individuals and businesses.
 Credit analysts determine the likelihood that a borrower will be able to meet financial obligations and pay back a loan, often by reviewing the borrower's financial history and determining whether market conditions will be conducive to repayment.

-These questions are mostly related to your finance concepts that you have studied in your college.
+These questions are mostly related to the finance concepts that you have studied in your college.

 This is basically to understand your level of interest in the field that you are going to work in.